jnale-hub/Nexus-Publication-Capstone/README.md

       - `user`: Foreign key to the `User` model from the "Nexus Pub" app, representing the user who played the game.
       - `wordle_played`: Integer field to track the number of times the user has played the "Wordle" game, with a default value of 0.
       - `wordle_won`: Integer field to track the number of times the user has won the "Wordle" game, with a default value of 0.
-      - `__str__` method is defined to return a string representation of the game results for the user.

-#### Planned Expansion
--The Nexus Games app has future plans to extend its offerings by adding more games to provide users with a diverse selection of entertainment options.
-As new games are developed and integrated into the app, additional models and views specific to each game will be implemented.
-This expansion aims to enhance the overall gaming experience for the users.

 #### Features

-The Nexus Games app offers the following features:

 1. **Wordle User Ranking**:
    - Provides a ranking system that tracks and displays the performance of users in the "Wordle" game.